Area density: Fabric

 Fabric "weight" is often specified as mass per unit area, grams per square meter (gsm) or ounces per square yard.
 It is also sometimes specified in ounces per yard in a standard width for the particular cloth.
 One gram per square meter equals 0.0295 ounces per square yard; one ounce per square yard equals 33.9 grams per square meter.

 Other

 It is also an important quantity for the absorption of radiation.

 When studying bodies falling through air, area density is important because resistance depends on area, and gravitational force is dependent on mass.

 Bone density is often expressed in grams per square centimeter (g·cm−2) as measured by x-ray absorptiometry, as a proxy for the actual density.

 The body mass index is expressed in units of kilograms per square meter, though the area figure is nominal, being the square of the height.

 The total electron content in the ionosphere is a quantity of type columnar number density.

 Snow water equivalent is a quantity of type columnar mass density.

+Generalization: areic quantities

+The qualifier areic is recommended in the International System of Quantities (ISO 80000-1) to denote the quotient of any physical quantity by area.

+The expressions "per unit area" or "surface ... density" (or simply "density") are also often used, with resulting units involving reciprocal square metre (m−2), for example: